Study Abroad Programs Frequently Asked Questions

 Students who study abroad in a faculty-led short term international experience pay the same amount per credit hour abroad as they do here on campus.
 In addition, program fees are charged.
 These include airfare, accommodations, some meals, and many site visit entrance fees.
 Check with your program advisor to get a checklist of what is and is not covered.

 For full-time undergraduate students traveling in a short-term program during winter, tuition may be covered under your flat rate as long as you do not exceed 18 credits.
 Tuition discounts may be available for programs that run during summer term.
-For longer term programs, costs may depend on length of time abroad, housing, and tuition charged at the institution through which you study (for non-UDM programs).
+For longer term programs, costs may depend on length of time abroad, housing, and tuition charged at the institution through which you study (for non-Detroit Mercy programs).
 Estimated costs are dependent upon program year and focus.
 Contact the program director of the program(s) of interest to find out program fees and tuition for this year’s programs.
-Don’t forget to consult UDM’s financial aid offices to maximize your award!
+Don’t forget to consult Detroit Mercy’s Financial Aid offices to maximize your award.

-- Each student must sign a UDM Waiver/Hold Harmless Agreement.
+- Each student must sign a Detroit Mercy Waiver/Hold Harmless Agreement.

 - Each student must sign a Code of Conduct Form.

 - Each student must have his/her own health/travel insurance that will cover them while abroad.
-UDM does not provide this insurance.
+Detroit Mercy does not provide this insurance.
 It is up to the student to investigate what kind of alternative coverage is available.
-Pricing dependent upon program’s duration and participant’s elected coverage.
+Pricing is dependent upon program’s duration and participant’s elected coverage.

 Students are encouraged to reflect on learning experiences abroad and the impact of studying abroad on academics, global awareness, personal and professional growth.
 These surveys can help them do this.
 Faculty may use these tools at various stages of international programming.
 Once completed, students submit these surveys to the director of the program they participated in.